PatelJayy/Chat-Application/README.md

 # Chat Application

-This is a chat application built using XAMPP.
+This is a chat application built using LAMPP opensource stack.

+# About XAMPP
+XAMPP provides us local servers to run and test server side scripting such as PHP.

 ## Installation